 If the dough is kept for a long time, then the pakodas will become red on frying.

 You can add some sesame seeds in the dough, the desired flavour like Garlic paste, Asafoetida ajwain etc..

-If the dough is too tight, then it will be very difficult to squeeze .
-And if too loose, then the pakodas will get cut while pressing, they will absorb more oil , so be careful on mixing the dough.
+If the dough is too tight, then it will be very difficult to press.
+And if too loose, then the pakodas will get cut while pressing, they will absorb more oil so be careful about mixing the dough.